Pageboy/notes/docs/Articles/The basics of HTML and CSS.md

 ---
 hide:
   - navigation
 tags:
- - digitalproduct
   - html
   - css
 ---

 This is a very simple explanation of HTML with some examples.